mfichman/winbrew/README.md

 Other Windows package managers distribute software that's packaged for `msiexec` (or similar).
 These package managers aren't designed for developers, and don't really follow the "Homebrew spirit":

-* Don't duplicate what the system gives
+* Don't duplicate what the system provides already
 * Use the default system compilers
 * Build from source
 * Formulae are simple scripts